metzzo/ogl_destructible_map/README.md

 ```
 </details>

-* Map construction (time until first frame is displayed): 3 seconds
+* Map construction (time until first frame is displayed): 0.1 seconds
+* Number of draw calls after map construction: 1
-* Initial average FPS when map has not been changed: 2500 - 2700 FPS
+* Initial average FPS when map has not been changed: 4700 - 4800 FPS
-* Average FPS when map is changed every frame at the beginning: 2-3 FPS
+* Average FPS when map is changed every frame at the beginning: 90-100 FPS
-* Average FPS after drawing and erasing parts of the map randomly for 30 seconds: 2500 - 2700 FPS
+* Average FPS after drawing and erasing parts of the map randomly for 30 seconds: 4400 - 4500 FPS

 ### Low vertices per batch